 Hi, I’m Nikki.

-I’m a Pilates teacher who prefers wearing fishnets while doing pelvic curls on the streets of DC over being decked out in white Lululemon gear while posing on sandy beaches. (who wants sand in their crotch while doing Pilates anyway???
+I’m a strength and nutrition coach who prefers wearing fishnets while doing planks on the streets of DC over being decked out in white Lululemon gear while posing on sandy beaches. (who wants sand in their crotch while working out anyway???
 Amiright??)

-I’m also a massage therapist and fitness educator with over a decade of experience helping people build strength, improve mobility, and overcome injury.
+I have over a decade of experience helping women move build strength, improve mobility, move beyond injury, and find a sustainable approach to nutrition.
 Basically, I know my shit and have the street cred to back it up.

 Certifications + Education